tfsojon/richinsql-blog/content/post/2019-05-02-char10-char13-in-sql-server-columns.md

 ![](/img/newline-data1.png)

 But what if I was to export the dataset to a CSV file, would the results be the same?
-Let&#8217;s find out.
-Export the data to a CSV file and open it up in [Notepad++](https://notepad-plus-plus.org/) if you don&#8217;t have Notepad++, download it.
+Let's find out.
+Export the data to a CSV file and open it up in [Notepad++](https://notepad-plus-plus.org/) if you don't have Notepad++, download it.
 Once you have Notepad++ installed go to the view menu, select show symbol and tick show all characters.

 ![](/img/newline-data4.png)

-With the file now open in Notepad++ and all the hidden characters showing you can see it doesn&#8217;t look right, some of the data is appearing on a new line.
-If I were to load this in excel it wouldn&#8217;t be correct.
+With the file now open in Notepad++ and all the hidden characters showing you can see it doesn't look right, some of the data is appearing on a new line.
+If I were to load this in excel it wouldn't be correct.

 ![](/img/newline-data2.png)